Francis de Vries: Club career

 De Vries was initially scouted to attend the APFA Academy in Christchurch, New Zealand under the guidance of professional coaches Giovani Fernandes and Jess Ibrom.
 The academy had a direct relationship with Chelsea FC as well as a number of professional clubs around the World including FC Basel in Switzerland.
 De Vries signed with local side Canterbury United, before getting the opportunity to sign a 6-month contract with FC Basel in 2012.
-Following his release by Basel, de Vries opted to move to the United States to play college soccer at Saint Francis University, where he played for four years and made 79 appearances, scoring 15 goals.
+Following his release by Basel, De Vries opted to move to the United States to play college soccer at Saint Francis University, where he played for four years and made 79 appearances, scoring 15 goals.

-While at college, de Vries played with Premier Development League side Michigan Bucks.
+While at college, De Vries played with Premier Development League side Michigan Bucks.

-On 13 January 2017, de Vries was selected in the second round (29th overall) of the 2017 MLS SuperDraft by Vancouver Whitecaps FC.
+On 13 January 2017, De Vries was selected in the second round (29th overall) of the 2017 MLS SuperDraft by Vancouver Whitecaps FC.
 He signed to Whitecaps FC 2 on 16 March 2017.

-On 24 November 2017, de Vries signed with ISPS Handa Premiership side Canterbury United FC.
+On 24 November 2017, De Vries signed with ISPS Handa Premiership side Canterbury United FC.

-On 21 July 2018, de Vries signed with Nyköpings BIS in the Division 1 Norra.
+On 21 July 2018, De Vries signed with Nyköpings BIS in the Division 1 Norra.

-In January 2019, de Vries joined Division 1 Södra side IFK Värnamo.
+In January 2019, De Vries joined Division 1 Södra side IFK Värnamo.
+He played a key part in his club's consecutive promotions to the Allsvenskan and appeared in their first eleven top-flight games, but suffered a severe anterior cruciate ligament injury in July 2022 and returned to New Zealand to recover.

+On 30 May 2024, De Vries decided he would join Auckland FC.

 International career

-Born in New Zealand, de Vries is of Dutch and Swiss descent.
-On 16 November 2021, de Vries made his international debut for New Zealand as a 95th minute substitute in a friendly match against The Gambia.
+Born in New Zealand, De Vries is of Dutch and Swiss descent.
+On 16 November 2021, De Vries made his international debut for New Zealand as a 95th minute substitute in a friendly match against The Gambia.